-Q&A: Ways To Deal With Gas During Pregnancy?
+Ways to Deal With Gas During Pregnancy

 Luckily, there are ways to relieve some of the pressure.
 Eat small, regular meals, and stay away from foods that tend to give you gas.
 Fried foods, sweets, cabbage and beans are common culprits, but you might find other foods that are particularly troublesome.
 Eating and drinking slowly will keep you from swallowing excess air (you’ll later use this technique when feeding baby!), and loose clothing will keep you comfy.
 Yoga classes can also help settle things down.
-And, ward off constipation (a big gas-inducer), with plenty of liquids and high-fiber foods.
+Ward off constipation (a big gas-inducer) with plenty of liquids and high-fiber foods.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.